enotspe/fortinet-2-elasticsearch/README.md

 ## Scope

+We want to make sense out of Fortinet logs,
 We will cover all the road for squeezing all possible information out of Fortinet logs on Elasticseach:

-- [x] ECS translation
+- [x] Dataset analisys & ECS translation

-- [x] Logstash pipelines (including geo enrichment, other manipulations as tenant enrichment, dropping guest networks, observer enrichment, etc.)
+- [x] Logstash pipelines

-- [x] index templates

-- [x] index patterns
+- [x] Datastreams (ILM, index component, index template)

-- [x] dashboards
+- [x] Dashboards

-- [ ] event alerts
+- [ ] Transforms

 - [ ] ML alerts